Prosamva/GITAM-Student-App/README.md

 **How to install:** Check the [Installation Guide](misc/installation-guide.pdf)
 <br /><br />

+## NOTICE
+Thanks to over 600 users who have been using the app so far.
+Great thanks to those who provided feedback which was valuable in releasing updates.
+Many other features were meant to be released in future updates.
+However, due to GITAM's recent migration to the new LMS platform - Moodle, the GITAM Student app is becoming less relevant every day.
+So, the development process on the app is paused for now.
+Please do not expect any updates in future until mentioned.
+As the app is still functional to some extent, users can still use the app.
+However, if the app becomes less functional, outdated, or meant to be taken down due to any legal issues, the app will be terminated permanently.
+Please read the terms & conditions for more details.

+Once again, I am so thankful to all users for their interest in the app.

+<br /><br />

 ## What's new?
 * #### v1.1.1
     * Minor bug fixes